sfofthings/SFStreamingAPIToYoutube/README.md

 #Force.com Streaming API to notify Opportunities which have Closed Won
 ======================================================================

-Derived from various sources from the web which allows Streaming API PushTopic messages to be subscribed by using Socket.io.
+Derived from various sources from the web which allows Streaming API PushTopic messages to be subscribed by using Socket.io. because I couldn't get the cometd.js and dojo.js to work.
-This sample code will play a youtube clip
+This sample code will play a youtube clip as soon as an Opportunity's Stage = 'Closed Won' which means it's time to celebrate the Sales Conversion!!!!

+I will write some of the details of the PushTopic setup with Workbench in a blog post very soon.

 #Tech Stack used:
 * [SalesForce Streaming API](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/)